confluentinc/ksql/docs/concepts/ksql-and-kafka-streams.rst

 KSQL is built on Kafka Streams and occupies the top of the stack in |cp|.

 .. image:: ../img/ksql-kafka-streams-core-kafka-stack.png
+   :alt: The Confluent Platform stack, with KSQL at the highest level of abstraction

 KSQL gives you the highest level of abstraction for implementing real-time streaming business logic on Kafka topics.
 KSQL automates much of the complex